 The Strategy of the Vote

-Blacks begin organizing for the right to vote immediately following the Civil War, participating in networks of mutual aid societies, fraternal orders, churches and other organizations and holding secret get-out-the-vote meetings.
+After the Civil War, blacks immediately begin organizing for the right to vote.
+They participate in networks of mutual aid societies, fraternal orders, churches and other organizations and holding secret get-out-the-vote meetings.
 When blacks achieve the right to vote, they vote in large numbers at every opportunity.

 White Floridians who had taken up arms against the U.S. are denied the right to vote, which gives black voters a distinct but temporary voting advantage.
 In Florida, citizens vote educated blacks into public office.
 African Americans start businesses and open schools.